ngambip/Diabetes_factors_2024/README.md

 ## User Story
 I aimed to design a dashboard providing instant analytics on BMI, age, socioeconomic status, education, and diet to identify and support populations at risk of hypertension and diabetes.

-The Dashboarrd will provide insights about the potential triggers of diebetes with people of a high BMI measure
+The Dashboarrd will provide insights about the potential triggers of diabetes with people of a high BMI measure
   - BMI and Age
   - BMI and Socio-Economic Factors
   - BMI Against Education